maelys-mcardle/snowflake/docs/language-reference.md

 #### Integer

-Integers are 16 or 32 bit numbers, depending on the compilation target of the interpreter.
+Integers are 16 or 32 bit, depending on the compilation target of the interpreter.

 #### Float